jean-noumena/education/docs/authorization.md

-# BeeBoard Authorization: Proposal
+# Seed Authorization: Proposal

-This document is a design proposal on how to implement authorization on templates and projects in the BeeBoard project.
+This document is a design proposal on how to implement authorization on templates and projects in the Seed project.

 ## References